Anomaly footprints in SM+Gravity: The quantum costs

 \subsection{Weyl invariance and Weyl anomalies}

 Let us recall that $S^{(c)}$ beside the invariance under the gauge transformations already present in $S$ and under diffeomorphims, possesses conformal (or Weyl) invariance.
 These three invariances cannot be treated on the same footing, as attested, for instance, by the research of ref.\cite{oda24}: it is impossible to fix the gauges for all three symmetries in a consistent way, since the usual procedure does not produce compatible corresponding BRST symmetries.
 Only for two of them (or for two combinations thereof) is this possible.
 It is obvious that the fundamental symmetries are the gauge symmetry and the diffeomorphism one.
 In order to proceed with quantization they have to be both gauge fixed with the associate introduction of relevant ghosts, and produce compatible BRST symmetries.
 This has been done, for instance, in \cite{BG24} for theories like $\cal T$ and $\cal TW$.
 As for the conformal symmetry, it is rather popular in the literature to introduce a corresponding gauge vector field $C_\mu$, i.e. to treat it like, for instance, the Abelian gauge symmetry in QED.
 Although this is legitimate, it is not necessary.
 The point of view expressed in \cite{BG24} is different: a new gauge field of conformal invariance is not necessary because a `gauge field' is already there, it is $\varphi$.
 For we have shown above that by its means we can fully implement Weyl symmetry.
-In geometric language this defines an integrable Weyl structure and comes with a bonus: the propagator of the `gauge field' $\varphi$ exists already in the theory with no need to fix a gauge, contrary to what happens for a vector gauge field like $C_\mu$; moreover when `fixing the gauge' there is no need to introduce corresponding ghosts.
-Ghosts are necessary when, like in the case of the usual gauge theories, there is a mismatch between the number of dofs of the gauge field, which one needs to introduce in order to implement the gauge invariance, and the number of parameters of the gauge transformations.
-In such a case a gauge fixing does not cut out precisely the unphysical degrees of freedom, and the ghosts are called on to repair the discrepancy.
-In the case of Weyl invariance the `gauge field', $\varphi$, has the same dofs as the Weyl parameter $\omega$, a gauge fixing is extremely simple (for instance $\varphi=0$) and completely determines the physical dofs, i.e. zero; there is no room for ghosts.
+In geometric language this defines an integrable Weyl structure\footnote{In \cite{BG24} and in a previous version of this paper there was a careless statement concerning the existence of the dilaton propagator without gauge fixing.
+It is true that a naive dilaton propagator exists, but the interconnected (non-diagonalizable) kinetic operator of the graviton-dilaton system is not invertible without a further partial gauge fixing.}.

 Quantizing a theory like $S^{(c)}$ means, as already pointed out, fixing the gauge both for the gauge groups and the diffeomorphisms, inserting them in the action, introducing the corresponding ghosts and writing down their actions.
 Then one proceeds by singling out the quadratic kinetic terms for all the fields, in order to identify the corresponding propagators, and, finally, by determining the interaction vertices.
 Once we have these tools we can start calculating the Feynman diagrams; to start with, the one-loop ones.
 Some of them will be UV divergent and we suppose that such divergences can be absorbed with a redefinitions of the fields and constants (couplings and masses).
 Motivated by the above references we suppose that this one-loop renormalization can be carried out possibly at the cost of introducing physical ghosts through the term \eqref{Weyltensoraction}.
 We obtain in this way a one-loop effective action $W^{(1)}$ in terms of renormalized fields and constants, with the same form as the classical action but in terms of redefined fields and renormalized constants.
 What we want to discuss next is the fate of conformal invariance.